Phenomenological quantum mechanics: I. Phenomenology of quantum observables: The bi-trajectory picture of quantum mechanics

 In particular, due to the link~\eqref{prop:bi-prob:F-link} with probability distributions for sequential measurements, we also obtain that

-showing that the observed probabilities $P^F_{\bm{t}_n}$ can be interpreted as the result of a superposition of \textit{interfering} pairs of elementary trajectories---the \textit{bi-trajectory picture}. \end{enumerate}
+showing that the observed probabilities $P^{F|p}_{\tup{t}|0}$ can be interpreted as the result of a superposition of \textit{interfering} pairs of elementary trajectories---the \textit{bi-trajectory picture}. \end{enumerate}

-Naturally, the master bi-trajectory measure $\mathcal{Q}^F$ is not a phenomenological quantity, as it cannot be directly or indirectly measured by a classical observer.
-Rather, it is a logically inferred \textit{master object} of the formalism that, on the one hand, describes the dynamics of observable $F$ in terms of bi-trajectories, and on the other hand, is a ``source'' of all observable probabilities regarding $F$.
-However, as we will discover in due time, $\mathcal{Q}^F$ turns out not to be the true master object: further deduction will lead us to the conclusion that, in this hierarchy of objects, the master bi-probability associated with single observable $F$ is not on the very top.
-For now, we postpone the resolution of the true-master-object question to Section~\ref{sec:ture_master}.
+Naturally, the bi-trajectory measure $\mathcal{Q}^{F|p}$ is not a phenomenological quantity, as it cannot be directly or indirectly measured by a classical observer.
+Rather, it is a logically inferred \textit{master object} of the formalism that, on the one hand, describes the dynamics of observable $F$ in terms of bi-trajectory, and on the other hand, is a ``source'' of all observable probabilities regarding $F$.
+However, as we demonstrate in the second part of the paper, $\mathcal{Q}^{F|p}$ turns out not to be the true master object: further deduction will lead us to the conclusion that, in this hierarchy of objects, the bi-trajectory measure associated with a single observable $F$ is not on the very top.